apache/accumulo-website/_docs-4/getting-started/design.md

 ### Manager

-The Accumulo Manager is responsible for detecting and responding to TabletServer failure.
-It tries to balance the load across TabletServer by assigning tablets carefully and instructing TabletServers to unload tablets when necessary.
+The Accumulo Manager is responsible for managing Tablet, FaTE transaction, and external compaction state across the cluster.
+It assigns and balances the Tablets across TabletServers and instructing TabletServers to unload tablets when necessary.
 The Manager ensures all tablets are assigned to one TabletServer each, and handles table creation, alteration, and deletion requests from clients.
 The Manager also coordinates startup, graceful shutdown and recovery of changes in write-ahead logs when Tablet servers fail.

+The Compaction Coordinator is a function that the primary Manager performs to coordinate the completion of major compactions using Compactor processes.
+The Coordinator is responsible for identifying what external compaction work needs to be done, and for communicating with the Compactors to assign work, get status updates, and cancel running external compactions.

-Multiple managers may be run.
-The managers will choose among themselves a single manager, and the others will become backups if the manager should fail.
+Multiple managers may be run concurrently.
+The managers will choose among themselves a single manager to act as the primary manager and the other managers will act as assistant managers.
+Clients will connect only to the primary manager.
+The assistant managers participate in the execution and management of FaTE transactions.
+The primary manager also participates in the execution and management of FaTE transactions, and also performs tablet management and compaction coordinator functions.

-### Tracer

-The Accumulo Tracer process supports the distributed timing API provided by Accumulo.
-One to many of these processes can be run on a cluster which will write the timing information to a given Accumulo table for future reference.
-See the [tracing documentation][tracing] for more information.

 ### Monitor